akomic/zabbix-docker-agent/README.md

 # zabbix-docker-agent

-This is the implementation of Zabbix Agent specifically for dynamic nature of Docker container monitoring and it works in active mode only.
-It's not intended as replacement for standard Zabbix Agent.
+This is the implementation of Zabbix Agent specifically for dynamic nature of Docker container monitoring and it works in active mode only, and is not replacement for standard Zabbix Agent.
 It's using two methods of collecting data from Docker, over the Docker Daemon API and through sysfs.

+Tested and developed on Zabbix 3.2

 # How it works

-To start monitoring you need to have Server Instance added to Zabbix and 'Template Docker Instance' attached to it.
+To start monitoring you need to do the following:

-This is used by Zabbix Docker Agent to discover containers running on this instance and place it into the already created groups that match the "CLUSTER_LABEL" and "SERVICE_LABEL" Docker labels specified in configuration.
-When starting Zabbix Docker Agent DOCKERHOST needs to match the hostname specified in Zabbix.
+- Go to: Configuration > Actions > Event Source: Auto Registration > Create Action
+- Under Action tab create "New condition" with "Host metadata" like "ECSInstance"
+- Under Operations tab create "Operations", "Operation type" is "Link to template" and "Templates" is "Template Docker Instance"
+- Add

+Running Zabbix Docker Agent on any instance will auto-create Host in Zabbix with Discovery rule which creates new Hosts in Zabbix for each discovered Docker container.
+It also puts discovered Docker container hosts to groups based on Docker labels specified in configuration of the Zabbix Docker Agent.
-Containers that no longer are running on the instance are removed from the Zabbix automatically.
+Docker containers that are no longer running on the instance are removed from Zabbix automatically.

 # Configuration